yhavin/tax-communications/README.md

 Inside the entry point, you can choose which of the external methods get run.
 The methods are called from outside the class to allow for step-by-step processing, instead of being forced to run everything in one shot.
 This is specifically built in as a safeguard because emailing investors and handling tax data is extremely sensitive.

 ## Usage
 1. Manually copy K-1 PDFs into the `files` directory into their respective investment folders.
-The
 2. Ensure `investors.xlsx` contains correct investor information.
 3. Set running parameters in `config.py`, which get imported into the entry point (create `config.py` from [`config.pytemplate`](config.pytemplate) if it does not exist).
 See the `__init__()` method of `K1BatchProcessor` docstring for explanations of how to set the config parameters.
 4. Instantiating the `K1BatchProcessor` class in the entry point (ensures the correct folder structure as explained below and) gathers the K-1s from the folders to prepare for processing.
 "Managers" K-1s are excluded as they are not emailed to investors.